Appalachian stereotypes: History of Appalachia

 The first inhabitants of the Appalachian region were Native Americans, such as the Powhatan, Saponi, Monacan, and Cherokee groups.
 The people of Appalachia can trace their ancestral background from the large migration of Scotch-Irish where their ancestors used to live.
-The Scotch-Irish moved to the region, as well as the African-Americans who were set free from slavery.
+The Scotch-Irish moved to the region, as well as the African-Americans who were emancipated from slavery.
 The population kept on growing as more communities migrated to Appalachia.
 One of the biggest populations that the region ever recorded was around 1870 to 1950.

 Notably, the increased population growth resulting from the expansion of coal mining attracted various immigrants.
 Despite there being hopes of providing a rich lifestyle to the coal mine workers, they lived under low life standards due to poverty.
 Miners were paid by the ton of coal produced, instead of an hourly rate.
 Due to this, the economy stayed poor and struggled to allow the region to prosper.

-Pre-civil war era, the majority of the miners within the Appalachian region were of Irish, Scottish, or Welsh descent.
+Pre–civil war era, the majority of the miners within the Appalachian region were of Irish, Scottish, or Welsh descent.
 As they struggled to deal with the low wage, workers started to create unions and benevolent societies.
 The Workingmen's Benevolent Society won some concessions regarding class tensions, insufficient wages, and poor living conditions, but none were enough to make significant differences.
 This generated violence from the miners.

 After the Civil War, violence arose between the people of the Appalachian region and the state militia, causing the deaths of hundreds.
 Continued conflicts between the coal mine workers and the mine owners and operators caused massacres such as the Matewan massacre.

 Stereotypes of Appalachians

 NPR describes the stereotypical portrayal of Appalachians as "children in sepia-toned clothes with dirt-smeared faces.
 Weathered, sunken-eyed women on trailer steps chain-smoking Camels.
 Teenagers clad in Carhartt and Mossy Oak loitering outside long-shuttered businesses."

-Other common Appalachian stereotypes include inbreeding, poor dental hygiene, and wearing no shoes.
+Other common Appalachian stereotypes include inbreeding, poor dental hygiene, poor hygiene in general, and wearing no shoes.